wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 {lang="html",linenos=off}
 	{% extends 'rango/base.html' %}

-The `extends` command takes one parameter - the template which is to be extended/inherited from (i.e. `rango/base.html`).
+The `extends` command takes one parameter - the template that is to be extended/inherited from (i.e. `rango/base.html`).
 The parameter you supply to the `extends` command should be relative from your project's `templates` directory.
 For example, all templates we use for Rango should extend from `rango/base.html`, not `base.html`.
 We can then further modify the `category.html` template so it looks like the following complete example.

 {lang="html",linenos=on}
 	{% extends 'rango/base.html' %}